BidyutMazumdar/QVP-Global-System/README.md

 QSSI™, Quantum Sovereign Security Index System, and related doctrinal expressions are presented as part of a proprietary sovereign systems architecture and computational governance framework.

-All naming, framework architecture, documentation structure, and release discipline should remain internally consistent across:
+Consistency should be maintained across:

 - repository contents
 - DOI deposits